PinnableXYZ/Pinnable/technotes/cid-manager.md

 ## Nice to Have

-- [ ] A button to download the file (Content-Disposition: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition)
+- [x] A button to download the file (Content-Disposition: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition)
 - [ ] Support GIF resizing for previewing
 - [ ] Support for large file (>1G)
 - [ ] Text meta info, save as CID
+- [ ] Projects, like folders, for organzing uploads